geo-ant/varpro/README.md

 `fit_with_statistics` function that calculates some additional statistical information after the fit has finished.

+### Global Fitting of Multiple Right Hand Sides

+Before, we have passed a single column vector as the observations.
+It is also possible to pass a matrix, whose columns represent individual observations.
+We are now fitting a problem with multiple right hand sides. `vapro` will performa a _global fit_ in which the nonlinear parameters are optimized across all right hand sides, but linear parameters of the fit are optimized for each right hand side individually.

+This is an application where varpro really shines because it can take advantage of the separable nature of the problem.
+It allows us to perform a global fit over thousands or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.

 ### Maximum Performance

 The example code above will already run many times faster